 To help you out, we put together the best boot knives on the market.
 Our team is set to work meticulously researching numerous products with intricate criteria to filter out the treasure from the trash.

-So whether you are interested in purchasing your very first boot knife or you want to add a new blade to your growing collection, we have just the ones for you.
+So whether you are interested in purchasing your first boot knife or want to add a new blade to your growing collection, we have just the ones for you.

 Here is the list of the 10 best cowboy boot knives:

 1. Rocky Mountain Spike